-In this section, I first present the effects of my data cleaning and pre-processing strategies (5.1).
+In this chapter, I first present the effects of my data cleaning and pre-processing strategies (5.1) as a result of data processing (Figure 2, Chapter 4).
 I then show the results of my exploratory data analysis (5.2) and investigation into the distribution of data between training/validation and test sets (5.3).

 I next present how Random Forest, XGBoost, and LightGBM models performed when fit on training data from different cross-validation folds and generated with different feature subsets and missing data thresholds (5.4).
 I then explore the result of incorporating these base estimators into different stacking and voting ensembles (5.5).
-Finally, the architecture (5.6) and performance (5.7) of the best-performing stacking ensemble was analysed, before the MMR estimates from this best-performing model were compared to MMR estimates from the existing BMat, CODEm, and GMatH models (5.8).
+Finally, the architecture (5.6) and performance (5.7) of the best-performing stacking ensemble was analysed, before the MMR estimates from this best-performing model were compared to MMR estimates from the existing BMat, CODEm, and GMatH models in the literature (5.8).
 Models’ MMR estimates for the country-level prediction and forecasting tasks were analysed separately.
 Section 6 discussed the results presented in this chapter.

 5.1 Effect of Data Cleaning and Pre-Processing on the Input Data

 The effect of the merging and cleaning processes described in the methods and overviewed in Figure 2a were described in this section.
-The raw, merged data set had 732 columns and 16,948 rows uniquely identified by their country and year.
+The raw, merged data set had 732 columns (including 731 features) and 16,948 rows uniquely identified by their country and year.

 5.11 Effect of Data Cleaning